 We work closely with our supporters through online networks, local activities and more.
 This means individuals around the country can get involved and take our projects to local communities.

 We believe that as a society we will be stronger, healthier and happier when all people, women and men, enjoy full equality and respect.

 While there is much to be celebrated in women’s lives today, the UK’s record on women’s rights is still poor.
 Women and girls are exposed to inequality, discrimination and harassment, and face significant barriers to achieving their full potential.

 Women still face a large gender pay gap, limited access to flexible working, high risk of poverty, high rates of maternity-based discrimination and low rates of rape conviction.
 In the media what women look like is still treated as far more important than what we say.

 The evidence is clear that a healthy economy needs women’s contribution and talent:

-— our top tables of power make better decisions for us all when women have a greater voice
+— our top tables of power make better decisions for us all when women have at least a 30% presence

 — a better work/life balance for parents is not just an investment in children but in a more productive workplace